 The addition of recreation features was evaluated and justified.
-The recommended plan includes decomposed granite (DG) multipurpose trails, armadas, benches, parking, and trail links that serve a recreation purpose by providing opportunities to a variety of recreational users.
+The recommended plan includes multipurpose trails, ramadas, benches, parking, and trail links that serve a recreation purpose by providing opportunities to a variety of recreational users.
 Comfort stations serve the basic safety needs of the recreational user.
 Warning signs are also added to direct pedestrians off the newly restored area guide pedestrians away from any potential danger.
 The recreation plan produces an increase in average annual recreation benefits of \$135,484 at average annual cost of \$105,734.
 This results in a benefit to cost ratio of 1.29 with net benefits of \$29,750.
 The recreation plan has a first cost of \$1,141,914.
 Cost sharing for recreation features is 50 percent Federal and 50 percent non-Federal.
-Fifty percent of the first cost of the recreation plan is \$570,957 that increases the level of Federal financial participation by approximately 1%.
+Fifty percent of the first cost of the recreation plan is \$570,957, increasing the level of Federal financial participation by approximately 1%.
 The cost for environmental education, public art, associated costs of water, and all operations and maintenance (O&M) costs for the recommended project would be the responsibility of the non-Federal sponsor.
 Annual costs for operation and maintenance are estimated at \$36,260.

 The total first cost of the recommended plan is \$92,058,546 and the total operation and maintenance costs including water are \$1,906,221.
 The Federal share of the recommended plan is \$59,666,768 and the non-Federal share is \$32,391,778.
 The analysis presented in this report shows that the selected plan is feasible and would provide environmental restoration and recreational benefits that serve the public interest.
-Plan features are consistent with the desires expressed by pubic involvement work groups.
-The United States Fish and Wildlife service supports implementation of the selected plan.
+Plan features are consistent with the desires expressed by public involvement work groups.
+Implementation of the selected plan is supported by the United States Fish and Wildlife Service, the Arizona Game and Fish Department, the Center for Biological Diversity, the Santa Cruz River Alliance, and the Tucson Herpetological Society.